 Staging is a careful attempt to determine whether the cancer has spread from the inner lining of the colon.
 If the cancer has spread, staging will also help determine what body parts are affected.

-If cancer is found, the prognosis and treatment depend on the location, size, and stage of the cancer and your general health.
+If cancer is found, the prognosis and treatment depends on the location, size, and stage of the cancer, and your general health.

 Additional tests to determine the cancer’s stage may include:

 If colorectal cancer is diagnosed, the following staging classification is used to identify how and where the cancer has spread.

 Colon and rectal cancer.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/cancertopics/types/colon-and-rectal.
 Accessed May 14, 2013.

 Colorectal cancer.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003096-pdf.pdf .
 Updated January 17, 2013.
 Accessed May 14, 2013.